seanwestfall/templatehaskell/draft2.md

 reifying a type returns the AST as represented by TH, here's the AST in a diagram of the boolean type from above:
 ![abstract syntax tree boolean](https://github.com/seanwestfall/templatehaskell/blob/master/syntax_tree_bool.png)

-The AST of a simple primative type like Bool produces a small tree, but when used on types deeper down the module chain, relatively large AST will be generated.
+The AST of a simple primative type like Bool produces a small tree, but when used on types deeper down the module chain, relatively large ASTs will be generated.
 Try reify on `''Lit` or `''Exp` to know what I mean, though reify can work on any Haskell type.

 To reify an expression, use single quotes, here's an example with our primeQ expression from above:
 ```bash